freshyseth/resume/README.md

 ### eMortgage Logic an Assurant Company
 N. Richland Hills TX // 2012 - 2016

 Managed and grew a team of UI/UX engineers, backend engineers (LAMP; P = 'Perl'), and production support agents in the development and support of an enterprise SaaS property valuation platform.
 The platform was customer-facing, used internally, and licensed to Fannie Mae.
-Reporting directly to CIO, I recruited, hired, and promoted the growth of software engineers resulting in improving production, quality and efficiency of development and our software.
+Reporting directly to CIO, I recruited, hired, and promoted the growth of software engineers resulting in improving production, quality, and efficiency of development and our software.

 I introduced modern testing techniques (Protractor for Angular 1.x, Siesta for ExtJS, Selenium, and Sauce Labs) to allow for automated cross-browser compatibility testing as part of development and the release pipeline.
 I expanded performance analytics to include the implementation of Dynatrace.
 I introduced an MVP approach to development (following Lean UX principles) utilizing beta testing, usability testing, analytics, and quick feedback loops.
 Additionally, I implemented and evangelized Agile methodologies across the organization.